 Recent secondary education admitted solely on the basis of ATAR/Rank

 Admitted where both ATAR/Rank and additional criteria were considered

 Admitted on the basis of other criteria only and ATAR/Rank was not a factor

 Percentage of all students

 * “<5" – the number of students is less than 5

 Depending on major: Australian Marketing Institute; Australian Human Resources Institute; Australian Market and Social Research Society; International Live Events Association; Pacific Asia Travel Association; Sports Management Association of Australia and New Zealand.
 Griffith Business School is accredited by the Association to Advance Collegiate Schools of Business (AACSB) International, ensuring your degree is recognised internationally for its quality.
 The accounting major is accredited by Chartered Accountants ANZ and CPA Australia.
+The financial planning major is accredited by the Financial Advisor Standards (FAS).
 The human resources major is accredited by the Australian Human Resources Institute (AHRI).

 4 years Full time or 8 years Part time